Paradox-73/MusicBucket/README.md

 A deployed version of MusicBucket is available at:
 [https://music-bucket-five.vercel.app/](https://music-bucket-five.vercel.app/)

-To access the full functionality of the deployed version, particularly features integrating with the Spotify API, you will need to be manually added to the project's Spotify Developer Dashboard.
+To access the full functionality of the deployed version, particularly features integrating with the Spotify API, you will need to be manually added to the project's Spotify Developer Dashboard (because we are using free developer version and only 25 manually added users are allowed).
 Please contact Kanav Bhardwaj IMT2023024 and provide the email and username associated with your Spotify account.
 Once added, you will be able to log in and use the application.

 ## Running Tests